Water treatment

 Dalecarlia Water Treatment Plant, Washington, D.C.

 Water treatment is any process that improves the quality of water to make it appropriate for a specific end-use.
 The end use may be drinking, industrial water supply, irrigation, river flow maintenance, water recreation or many other uses, including being safely returned to the environment.
 Water treatment removes contaminants and undesirable components, or reduces their concentration so that the water becomes fit for its desired end-use.
 This treatment is crucial to human health and allows humans to benefit from both drinking and irrigation use.

+Advanced water treatment methods have been developed in recent decades due to increased concerns about new pollutants like microplastics, pharmaceuticals, and per- and polyfluoroalkyl substances (PFAS).
+These include advanced oxidation processes, membrane filtration, and adsorption-based techniques utilizing materials like tailored nanomaterials and activated carbon.
+Additionally, energy efficiency, resource recovery, and sustainability in water treatment systems are receiving more attention, especially in areas where water is scarce and environmental demands are growing.

 Types

 Drinking water treatment

-Water contamination is primarily caused by the discharge of untreated wastewater from enterprises.
+Water contamination is primarily caused by the discharge of untreated wastewater from industrial and commercial activities.
 The effluent from various enterprises, which contains varying levels of contaminants, is dumped into rivers or other water resources.
 The wastewater may have a high proportion of organic and inorganic contaminants at the initial discharge.
 Industries generate wastewater as a result of fabrication processes, processes dealing with paper and pulp, textiles, chemicals, and from various streams such as cooling towers, boilers, and production lines.